monax/hoard/NOTES.md

-### Changed
-- [CMD] Secret keys can now be loaded from the environment

 ### Fixed
-- [ENCRYPTION] Secret keys are no longer derived at runtime due to high scrypt memory overhead
+- Symmetric grants are now versioned to preserve backwards compatability